 Pearson BTEC Level Five Higher National Diploma in Art and Design (Fashion)

 Students undertake a substantial core of learning in the Higher National Certificate and can build on this in the Higher National Diploma, with optional units linked to their specialist area of study.
 Studying at the hub of our East Riding College campus in Bridlington will provide you with the space to work in our fantastic studio facilities that will assist in the development of your industry work.
-You will be required to undertake numerous study trips and exhibition visits that will underpin your project work, and enhance a broader range of subject knowledge for your specialism.
+You will be required to undertake study trips and exhibition visits that will underpin your project work, and enhance a broader range of subject knowledge for your specialism.
+Whether you are completely new to the industry or have studied before and want take your skillset to the next level.
+You will have the opportunity to develop your understanding for digital design, experimental pattern cutting and garment production.
+You will gain industry experience through live briefs which provide you with further insight into the fashion industry from a comprehensive perspective.
+Our previous students have worked with global companies such as Lee Jeans and Boohoo and found this invaluable experience for their industry portfolios.

 Who is this qualification for?